Permanent methods of contraception involve male or female sterilisation.

 While there is no official age limit for sterilisation, doctors will want to be sure that a person is 100% sure about having the procedure.
-If a young person requests sterilisation some doctors may not want to refer them, or may suggest that they get counselling before hand to make sure they have thought through everything first.
+If a young person requests sterilisation some doctors may not want to refer them, or may suggest that they get counselling first to make sure they have thought everything through.

-If sterilisation is something you are considering, you may first want to find out about long-acting reversible contraception (LARC), which are very effective and are reversible.
+If sterilisation is something you are considering, you may first want to find out about long-acting reversible contraception (LARC) methods, which are very effective and are reversible.
 The main types are the contraceptive implant, contraceptive injection, intrauterine device (IUD) and the intrauterine system (IUS).